crsuzh/BORS/_episodes/05-ReproducibleNotebooksForDataAnalysis.md

 >## Analysis of the palmer penguins data
 Create a new R Markdown document and write the code for each of the below questions in a separate paragraph/chunk and describe the result in a complete sentence directly in the R Markdown document.
-We will use the `penguins` dataset from the package `palmerpenguins`, available as the data set `penguins` after installing the package `palmerpenguins`.
-To get an overview of the data load the `penguins` dataset and with the following questions:
+We will use the `penguins` dataset from the package `palmerpenguins`, available as the data set `penguins` after installing the package.
+To get an overview of the data load the `penguins` dataset and explore the following questions:
 >
 > &nbsp;
 >